keptn/lifecycle-toolkit/metrics-operator/converter/sli_converter.md

 > **Note**

-All the SLIs present in `sli.yaml` file will use the same provider defined by referenced `KeptnMetricsProvider`.
+All the SLIs present in `sli.yaml` file will use the same provider defined by the referenced `KeptnMetricsProvider`.

 ## Example